blaizeliebs/reacttest/README.md

 3. using eslinting extending the airbnb linting.
 4. frontend framework is reactstrap, this is a libabry of components built in react using bootstrap as its base.
 5. lodash used for mapping through data
+6. Started with JEST testing got a basic test up and running but not much further

 ## 🚀 Quick start on viewing the app